orienteed/b2bstore-boilerplate-adapter/README.md

 ## 📖 Publish to _npmjs.com_

-Publish the adapter to _npmjs.com_ is a great way to make it easily available for others to use and contribute to.
+Publishing the adapter to _npmjs.com_ is a great way to make it readily available for others to use and contribute to.
 In this section, we will cover the steps to log in to your _npmjs.com_ account, initialize your package with a scope, and publish it to the npm registry.

-&emsp;**Update and got to _"main"_ branch**
+&emsp;**Go to the _"main"_ branch and update it**

 First, make sure that you are on the _"main"_ branch of your repository.
 If you are not, you can switch to it by running the following command: